All you need to know about Super Bowl 2024 - teams, date, venue, and ticket details

-Super Bowl 2024: when is NFL Super Bowl Sunday, date and time, halftime show, who is in final - and odds
+Super Bowl 2024: when is Chiefs v 49ers Las Vegas NFL game, UK time, winners, halftime show - and LVIII teams

 Another year, another spectacular championship game